AdobeDocs/campaign-standard.en/help/automating/using/calling-a-workflow-with-external-parameters.md

 **[!UICONTROL Channels]** activities: personalize deliveries based on events variables.

+  >[!NOTE]
+  >
+  >The events variables' values are retrieved each time the delivery is prepared.
+  >
+  >Recurring deliveries preparation is based on the delivery **aggregation period**.
+For example, if the aggregation period is "by day", then the delivery will be re-prepared only once a day.
+If an events variable' value is modified during the day, then it will not be updated in the delivery, as it has already been prepared once.
+  >
+  >If you plan on calling the workflow multiple times a day, use the "No aggregation period" option, so that the events variables' values are updated each time.

 To do this, you must first declare into the delivery activity the variables that you want to use:

 1. Select the activity, then click the ![](assets/dlv_activity_params-24px.png) button to access the settings.